We all notice the same thing in everyday life. >Some people naturally take charge. >Some…

 Wine & Destiny

 Does destiny really exist?
-Is it really possible to determine character traits of a person just by knowing the date and time of birth?
-Many people have asked me this question, and I have always been wanting to find the best possible explanation or analogy so that people would be able to understand and accept the logic and dynamic of this method.
+Is it really possible to determine a person’s character traits just by knowing the date and time of birth?
+Many people have asked me this question, and I have always sought the most compelling explanation or analogy to help people understand and accept the logic and dynamics of this method.

-First of all, let’s not call it destiny, in one way is misleading, and people are often disturbed with idea that our life path is fixed, and they are right, it’s not.
-The more correct approach is to see our birth charts as a set of tools and quality traits which we are equipped with.
-These tools and traits have their good and bad sides, depending on how you use them and on which occasion.
+First, let us not call it destiny; in one sense, it is misleading, and people are often disturbed by the idea that their life path is fixed.
+They are right: it’s not.
+The more accurate approach is to regard our birth charts as a set of tools and qualities with which we are equipped.
+These tools and traits have both benefits and drawbacks, depending on how they are used and the context.
 We still have a fair share of free will to shape and polish these tools and character traits, to a certain extent.
-So no matter how good or bad our birth chart is, our actions do matter, a lot.
+No matter how good or bad our birth BaZi Chart is, our actions matter significantly.

-When I was young my family owned a small vineyard in Croatia.
-I was never much into it, and as an arrogant teenager, I would rather spend time with my friends than taking care of the boring vineyard.
-But it was important to my family, especially my father who couldn’t imagine a day without a good glass of wine or two.
+When I was young, my family owned a small vineyard in Croatia.
+I was never much into it, and as an arrogant teenager, I would rather spend time with my friends than tend the boring vineyard.
+But it was essential to my family, especially my father, who couldn’t imagine a day without a good glass of wine or two.
 So I was regularly and unwillingly involved in the process.

-During the production, I would hear various theories, why one year the wine was good and not another.
-In most cases, the greatest influence on the quality of the wine would be the weather.
-Some years would be too hot, the grape would be too dry, others it would be too cold, then frozen soil and ice would disturb the growing process.
+During production, I would hear various theories explaining why one year the wine was good and not another.
+In most cases, the most significant factor influencing wine quality is weather.
+In some years, the grapes would be too hot; in others, too cold; and in still others, frozen soil and ice would disrupt the growing process.

 The time of the harvest is also of utmost importance.
 If you cut the grapes one week too early, or one week too late, you might ruin the whole batch.
 Once you cut the grape from the plant, the character of that wine would be determined.

-You might be able to fix it to some extent in the production process and during storage, but it is quite hard to turn a bad batch into a great wine.
+You might be able to fix it to some extent in the production process and during storage, but it is pretty hard to turn a bad batch into a great wine.

-This principle applies to any plant on earth, with slight variations.
-Every scientist will agree that quality, certain characteristics, and performance of the organic products depend largely on the season, climate and soil.
+This principle applies to all plants on Earth, with slight variations.
+All scientists agree that the quality, specific characteristics, and performance of organic products depend primarily on the season, climate, and soil.

 So what about human beings?

 Are we somehow above the climate dynamic?
-Is our personality determined solely by our genetics, upbringing, and surroundings?
+Is personality determined solely by genetics, upbringing, and environment?
 Or is there something else in play?

 In ancient China, human beings were understood to be part of nature and subject to natural law.